-The following shareholders filed a form 13-D to reflect ownership in the Company of more than 5%
+As of March 28, 2018, the following shareholders currently hold a position in the board of directors and have filed a form 13-D to reflect ownership in the Company of greater than 5%:

 - Bay City Capital Coöperatief U.A.

 - Coöperatief LSP IV U.A.

-- Novo A/S

 - Sofinnova Venture Partners IX, L.P.